rust-lang/book/src/ch05-02-example-structs.md

 Rust has provided a number of traits for us to use with the `derive` annotation that can add useful behavior to our custom types.
-Those traits and their behaviors are listed in Appendix C, “Derivable Traits.”
-We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in Chapter 10.
+Those traits and their behaviors are listed in Appendix C. We’ll cover how to implement these traits with custom behavior as well as how to create your own traits in Chapter 10.

 Our `area` function is very specific: it only computes the area of rectangles.
 It would be helpful to tie this behavior more closely to our `Rectangle`